giordano-lucas/Tesco-Extension/index.md

 > the distance between two areas is defined as the shortest path (smallest number of areas to cross) to go from one area to the other.

 The idea is that centroids of similar areas might be far from each other even if the areas are located next to each other.
 By giving a slightly more geographical meaning to the distance measure, we hope to be able to obtain a better cluster evaluation.
-Expect from this element, the procedure remains the same: we calculate the scores for various values of ```k``` and compared them to a random clustering assignment.
+Except from this element, the procedure remains the same: we calculate the scores for various values of ```k``` and compared them to a random clustering assignment.

 Note that, again, the analysis is only performed on the lsoa aggregation level.

 ![Alt text](/images/validation-graph-silhouette.png){:class="img-responsive"}

 The output is very similar to the previous analysis.
 We might have put too much hope on the changes made by the distance metric.
 The shortest path is simply too close to the flight distance, especially for the smallest aggregation level.
 The lack of evidence could be due to the fact that the silhouette score is not well suited for this application.
 Therefore, a more appropriate score function needs to be defined.
 Note that despite the fact that the silhouette score is low, we are still convinced that the clustering is meaningful in the geographic space.
-Otherwise, the visualation would have given different results.
+Otherwise, the visualisation would have given different results.

 ### Border Scores